alex-mtl/pomelo1/README.md

 Since it is 99% api backend application it is more convenient to explore and test it not through the browser but using Postman

-You can find and import Postman [collection](https://github.com/alex-mtl/pomelo1/blob/master/docker/Pomelo%20Localhost.postman_environment.json) and Postman [environmen](https://github.com/alex-mtl/pomelo1/blob/master/docker/Pomelo%20Localhost.postman_environment.json)
+You can download and import Postman [collection](https://github.com/alex-mtl/pomelo1/blob/master/docker/Pomelo%20Localhost.postman_environment.json) and Postman [environmen](https://github.com/alex-mtl/pomelo1/blob/master/docker/Pomelo%20Localhost.postman_environment.json)